MiSTer-devel/Odyssey2_MiSTer/README.md

 ## Installation
 Copy the *.rbf file to your SD card.
-Create an **Videopac** folder on the card, and place Odyssey2/Videopac roms (\*.BIN) inside this folder.
+Create an **Oddysey** folder on the card, and place Odyssey2/Videopac roms (\*.BIN) inside this folder.
 XROM dumps (at the moment only known Musician and 4 in a row) must be renamed to \*.rom.

 When loading a ROM, most games will prompt the user with "SELECT GAME".
 Press 0-9 on the keyboard or mapped controller button to play the game.
-Unfortunately, there is no on-screen display of the game options, so looking at the [instruction manuals](https://videopac.weebly.com/) may be helpful in selecting a game.
+Unfortunately, there is no on-screen display of the game options, so looking at the [instruction manuals](https://videopac.ch/) may be helpful in selecting a game.
 Note that the system did not have a well defined player 1 or player 2 controller, they would alternate on a game-to-game basis.
-You may need to swap controllers to use the input.
+You may need to swap controllers to use the correct joystick.

 ## Known Issues